When it comes to thought-provoking and easy-to-read personal finance information, I recommend Michael B Rubin.

 - Other large, recurring expenses

-Shopping around to reduce these major expenses can have an extremely positive affect on your budget.
+Shopping around to reduce these major expenses can have an extremely positive effect on your budget.

 I recently spent about an hour calling around to several parts dealerships, warehouses, etc. for a car part that I was looking to replace.